aurimasmb/carbonoffsets/README.md

 [Kolvidur](http://kolvidur.is/carbon-calculator/) - Icelandic government initiative to plant birch and spruce forests in Iceland.
 Very poor English - honestly not sure how / if this program is working anymore and if it accepts payments from individuals any more...

-[Atmosfair](https://www.atmosfair.de/en/home/) - German program.
-Looks legit.

 [World Land Trust](http://www.worldlandtrust.org/eco-services/carbon-balanced) - Hmm... not much detail on the projects?

 https://carbonfund.org/individuals/

 http://sustainabletravel.org/

+## Carbon Offset Providers

+[Atmosfair](https://www.atmosfair.de/en/home/) - German provider.
+Uses Clean Development Mechanism "Gold Standard?".
+No annual reports since 2014???

 Additional Notes